oracle/learning-library/data-management-library/nosql/always_free_ndcs/manage-free-tbl/manage-free-tbl.md

 1. On your Oracle Cloud account, open up the hamburger menu in the top-left corner of the Console.
 Under Database, select **NoSQL Database**.
 2. The NoSQL console lists all the tables in the tenancy.
 To view table details, do either of the following:
       * Click the table name, or
-      * Click the action menu corresponding to the table name and select **View Details**.The Table Details page opens up.
+      * Click the action menu corresponding to the table name and select **View Details**.
+The Table Details page opens up.
 3. In the Table Details page, select the Table Rows tab under Resources.
 By default, the query text is populated with a SQL query that will retrieve all the records from the table.
 You can modify this query with any valid SQL for Oracle NoSQL statement.
-4. Click the action menu corresponding to the row you wish to delete, and select **Delete**.
+4. Click the action menu corresponding to the row you wish to delete and select **Delete**.
 5. The Delete Row confirmation dialog opens.
 Click **Delete**.
 The row is deleted.

 ## **Option 5:** Modify the Time to Live (TTL) value of an Always Free table